ahmadia/conda-env/README.rst

         list                List the Conda environments
         remove              Remove an environment
-        update              Updates the current environment based on environment file
+        update              Updates the current environment based on environment file run                 Executes a command within a given environment

     optional arguments:
       -h, --help            show this help message and exit